stevelaw/SpubSub/README.md

 ## What is it?

 A pubsub implementation that stores messages prior to publishing to subscribers.
-I like to refer to it as a "Store and Forward PubSub".

 ## What Does SpubSub Stand For?

-The pubsub stores messages for future retrieval prior to publishing the message.
 The "S" stands for "Store".
+I like to refer to it as a "Store and Forward PubSub".

 ## Usage